2008–09 Mersin İdmanyurdu season: 2008–09 squad

 Appearances, goals and cards count for 2008–09 TFF Second League Ranking and Promotion Group games.
 This season optional kit numbers selected by players were allowed for the first time in the league's history.
 18 players appeared in each game roster, three to be replaced.
 Only the players who appeared in game rosters were included and listed in order of appearance.

 Sources: TFF club page and maçkolik team page.

 U-18 team

 TFF organized Deplasmanlı Süper Gençler Ligi (DSGL) (Round-robin Super Youth League) in 2008–09.
 League was formed by 10 regional groups.
 Mersin İdmanyurdu U-18 team took place in Adana Group with 12 other teams from clubs that participated that year in professional leagues.
 MİY youth team finished 2nd after Adana Demirspor.

 Being runners-up of Adana Group, MİY U-18 team promoted to national group stage, where three teams played elimination games.
 MİY eliminated Şanlıurfaspor 1-0 (a.e.t) and Tokatspor 7-6 (1-1 and 6-5 pen.) in Group B. The group B games were played in Kahramanmaraş.
-In quarter-finals MİY U-18 team lost to Gaziantepspor 1-2 in İstanbul and was eliminated.
+In quarter-finals MİY U-18 team lost to Gaziantepspor 1-2 in Istanbul and was eliminated.
 Later Gaziantepspor was eliminated at semi-finals.